-- 2C1 Formal discussions with the Employer concerning grievances or personnel policies, practices or other general conditions of employment consistent with 5 USC 7114(a)(2)(A).
-(Includes Ethics meetings held in accordance with Article 52, Section 5.) - 2C16 Employee Engagement Survey meetings.
+2C1 - Formal discussions with the Employer concerning grievances or personnel policies, practices or other general conditions of employment consistent with 5 USC 7114(a) (2)(A).
+(Includes Ethics meetings held in accordance with Article 52, Section 5.) and Federal Employee Viewpoint Survey meetings, consistent with Article 8, Section 1.I.